 That’s a lot of plastic that could be either be recycled or just not manufactured in the first place.
 So what can you do?

-Whether you’re a pen or pencil lover, you can reduce waste (and treat yourself) by consciously choosing one of the following writing tools, all of which are better for the environment and more sustainable than cheap plastic pens.
+Whether you’re a pen or pencil lover, you can reduce waste (and treat yourself) by consciously choosing one of the following sustainable pens or pencils, all of which are better for the environment than cheap plastic pens.

 1. Recycled Paper Pens